Moment Variable ND Filters. A Hands-On Test And Review

 Rugged metal tins

-The filters come in some really nice foam-lined, metal carrying tins for protection on the go that gives you a sense of exclusivity.
+The filters come in some nice foam-lined, metal-carrying tins for protection on the go that give you a sense of exclusivity.

-And since these tins are made from metal, I would be wary if I were to bring them along for a humid, warm or cold climate.
-Or, for example, if I were to take them from a warm hut onto a cold ski slope.
+Since these tins are made from metal, I would be wary if I were to bring them along for a humid, warm, or cold climate, or, for example, if I were to take them from a warm hut onto a cold ski slope.

 20200406 141120 rotated

-I could also imagine that they could also be a problem to open if they’ve had a dent or a bit of sand have been caught in the very fine milled grooves.
+I can also imagine they could be a problem to open if they’ve had a dent or a bit of sand caught in the very fine-milled grooves.

-I’m guessing here, because I haven’t used them in any of these situations, but my experience tells me that might pose a problem.
-In comparison, my SLR Magic variable ND filter comes in a much less sexy plastic case, but I’m sure that I can always get to the filter quickly whenever I need it.
+I’m guessing because I haven’t used them in these situations, but my experience tells me that might pose a problem.
+In comparison, my SLR Magic variable ND filter comes in a much less sexy plastic case, but I’m sure I can always get to the filter quickly whenever needed.

 The Verdict